PTX-Interface-Specification/ptx-specification/BENEFITS.md

-# Benefits of the PTX Interface Specification for Public Transport Operators
+# Benefits of the PTX Interface Specification<br>for Public Transport Operators

-The PTX Interface Specification defines a neutral, vendor-independent interface between C-ITS On-Board Units (OBUs) and IBIS / ITCS on-board computers.
+The PTX Interface Specification defines a neutral, vendor-independent interface between C-ITS On-Board Units (OBUs) and ITCS On-Board Computers (IBIS).

 This document summarizes the benefits for public transport operators, with a focus on procurement, competition, interoperability, and lifecycle management.